estuary/flow/site/docs/guides/connect-network.md

 before you can do this, you'll need a properly configured SSH server on your internal network or cloud hosting platform.

-This guide includes setup steps for popular cloud platforms, as well as generalized setup that provide a basic roadmap for on-premise servers or other cloud platforms.
+This guide includes setup steps for popular cloud platforms, as well as generalized setup that provides a basic roadmap for on-premise servers or other cloud platforms.

-After completing the appropriate setup requirements, proceed to the [configuration](#configuration) section to add your SSH server to your Flow catalog spec.
+After completing the appropriate setup requirements, proceed to the [configuration](#configuration) section to add your SSH server to your capture or materialization definition.

 ## General setup